vanHeemstraCreations/movie-hall-of-fame/300/500/100/100/300/README.md

 So I usually like to use 28.
 35 is good too, but I usually use 28.

-It's easier to move the camera and stuff with a **null layer** so I'm just going to create that and link my camera to the null and make sure to click the 3d.
+It's easier to move the camera and stuff with a **null layer** (with the effect: Plugin Everything > Handycam) so I'm just going to create that and link my camera to the null and make sure to click the 3d.

 For us, stay with the default configuration, it is a Preset of **35 mm**, and name it **Main Camera**.
 Click **OK**.